pediapress/Collection/README.txt

    Note that the MediaWiki must be accessible from the render server, i.e. if your MediaWiki is behind a firewall you cannot use the public render server.

+  *$wgCollectionMWServeCredentials (string)*
+   Set this to a string of the form "USERNAME:PASSWORD", if the MediaWiki requires to be logged in to view articles.
+   The render server will then login with these credentials using MediaWiki API before doing other requests.

+   SECURITY NOTICE: If the MediaWiki and the render server communicate over an insecure channel (e.g. on an unencrypted channel over the internet), please DO NOT USE THIS SETTING, as the credentials will be exposed to eavesdropping!

   *$wgCommunityCollectionNamespace (integer)*
    Namespace for "community collections", i.e. the namespace where non-personal article collection pages are saved.